 El Centro, Inc.

-Girl Scouts of NE KS and NW MO
+GIRL Scouts NE KS and NW MO

-Hope House, Inc
+Hope House, Inc.

 Legal Aid of Western Missouri